Discreteness and completeness for $\Theta_n$-models of $(\infty,n)$-categories: Segal and complete Segal objects in -spaces

 \begin{definition} Given a functor $W \colon \Deltaop \times \Thetanop \rightarrow \SSets$ and any $x_0, x_1 \in W([0], [0])_0$, the \emph{mapping object} $M^\Delta_W(x_0, x_1) \colon \Thetanop \rightarrow \SSets$ is defined levelwise by pullbacks

 \end{definition}

-The following result is well-known to experts, but we are not aware of a proof in the literature, so we include one here.
+The following result is known to experts, but we are not aware of a proof in the literature, so we include one here.
 It is of interest in part due to the subtle role of the two different Reedy structures involved.
+Recall that a $\Theta_n$-space $X$ is \emph{essentially constant} if for any object $[m](c_1, \ldots, c_m)$ of $\Theta_n$ the unique map from it to $[0]$ induces a weak equivalence $X[0] \rightarrow X[m](c_1, \ldots, c_m)$.